vincetorres/Linux-Hardening-Lab/UFW/README.md

 # UFW Firewall Configuration

 ## Objective
-To implement and document basic firewall rules using UFW on Kali Linux, ensuring that unnecessary and insecure ports are blocked while allowing essential traffic, and verifying the configuration.
+To implement and document basic firewall rules using UFW on Kali Linux, ensuring that unnecessary and insecure ports are blocked and verifying the configuration.

 ## Steps